Whelp-Inc/whelp-flutter-sdk/doc/native_ios.md

 ```

 ## 📄 License
-This package is open-source and released under the MIT License.
+This package is open-source and released under the <a href="https://github.com/Whelp-Inc/whelp-flutter-sdk/blob/main/LICENSE" target="_blank">MIT License</a>.

-## 🙏 Contributing
-Please report any issues or feature requests on the <a href="https://github.com/Whelp-Inc/whelp-flutter-sdk" target="_blank">GitHub repository</a>.
-Contributions are welcome.